Bertrand256/dash-masternode-tool/doc/build-dmt-linux-ubuntu.md

 docker pull bertrand256/build-dmt:ubuntu
 ```

-, or:

 **Build the image yourself, using the Dockerfile file from the DMT project repository.**

-* Download the https://github.com/Bertrand256/dash-masternode-tool/blob/master/build/ubuntu/Dockerfile file and place it inside the *working directory*
+* Download the https://github.com/Bertrand256/dash-masternode-tool/blob/master/build/ubuntu/Dockerfile file and place it in the *working directory*
 * Execute the following command:
 ```
 docker build -t bertrand256/build-dmt:ubuntu .